BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 <a href="../images/sparrow-multisig-2.jpg"><img src="../images/sparrow-multisig-2.jpg" width=600></a>

 2. Choose "xpub / Watch Only Wallet", to keep the seed and private key in **Seed Tool**.
-This will take you back to the main wallet creation page, but with spaces to enter info about your watch-only key.
+This will take you back to the main wallet creation page, but now with space to enter info about your watch-only key.

 <a href="../images/sparrow-multisig-3.jpg"><img src="../images/sparrow-multisig-3.jpg" width=600></a>